 - SA Bamboo has transformed how it works with hundreds of farmers by organizing them into cooperatives.

-- Safi Organics received $55,000 in grants and has expanded to serve over 3,000 customers, most of whom are smallholders.
+- Safi Organics received $55,000 in grants and is expanding to serve an additional 1,000 smallholder farmers.

 The Accelerator contributes to African countries’ efforts to bring 100 million hectares of land into restoration through the African Forest Landscape Restoration Initiative (AFR100), Initiative 20×20 in Latin America, and the Bonn Challenge.
 There is no fee for the program thanks to the generous support of the German Ministry of Economic Cooperation and Development (BMZ) and DOEN Foundation.